roolebo/tianocore.github.io/Laszlo's unkempt git guide for edk2 contributors and maintainers.md

      So the first reason is that the patch may create or delete files, which implies "/dev/null" filenames in the git diff hunk headers.
-     Because of the "core.whitespace" setting in step (05) -- which we absolutely need due to the source files using CRLF line terminators in the *internal* git representation --, git-am might choke on those "/dev/null" lines.
-This depends on the Content-transfer-encoding of the email that is saved in step (37).
+     Because of the "core.whitespace" setting in contributor step (05) -- which we absolutely need due to the source files using CRLF line terminators in the *internal* git representation --, git-am might choke on those "/dev/null" lines.
+This depends on the Content-transfer-encoding of the email that is saved in maintainer step (5).

      The second reason is that the master branch may have genuinely diverged from where it was when the contributor prepared his or her